 INTERCARGO is a voluntary, non profit making association.
-Its members, who are engaged directly or indirectly with the dry cargo shipping industry, accept the business principles of free, fair and open competition and are committed to high standards of quality, safety – including crew safety and environmental practice in their shipping related activities.
+Its members, who are engaged directly or indirectly with the dry cargo shipping industry, accept the business principles of free, fair and open competition and are committed to high standards of safety – including crew safety and welfare, quality, and environmental practice in their shipping related activities.

 1. Promote the interests of its Members in matters of general policy and strategy pertaining to the dry bulk shipping industry within the scope of its Objectives.

 2. Inform and consult with its Members on dry cargo shipping issues.

 3. Work within a “Work Programme” recommended by its Management Committee and Executive Committee and agreed at the Annual General Meetings and implemented by its Management Committee, on any technical, commercial, operational or similar issue related to the dry cargo shipping industry.

 4. Work for a unified shipping industry view on matters of common interest to the various entities of the international shipping industry.

 5. Cooperate with other international entities in furtherance of the attainment of its Objectives.